tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 To get back to OS/8, just hit <kbd>Ctrl-C</kbd>.

+## Pasting Text in from a Terminal Emulator

+If you are SSHing into your PiDP-8/I, you might think to write your FOCAL programs in your favorite text editor out in the host OS then copy and paste that text into U/W FOCAL via the terminal emulator connected to the PiDP-8/I running it.
+Currently, that won't work.
+(2017.10.05) We believe it is because of the way U/W FOCAL handles terminal I/O and interrupts.

+The result is that you get trash input when you try this.
+When the problem is fixed, this section will go away.

+Meanwhile, the next section tells how to get around this problem.

 ## Loading and Saving Programs

 When the [U/W FOCAL Manual][uwfm] talks about loading and saving